cdapio/cdap/docs/courses/source/modules/m10_streams_rest_api.rst

 ----

-Reading Multiple Events from a Stream [tbc]
+Reading Multiple Events from a Stream
 ===========================================
 Reading multiple events is not supported directly by the Stream HTTP API, but the command-line tool ``stream-client`` demonstrates how to view